How I answered a Jehovah's Witness

 thing God actually created?
 According to John 1, it was Jesus who then created everything.

-My answer: I'm glad that you agree Jesus was the Creator of all things.
+- My answer: I'm glad you agree Jesus is the Creator of everything.
 Having

 ("Yet for us there is but one God, the Father, from whom all things came and for whom we live;

 and there is but one Lord, Jesus Christ, through whom all things came and through whom we

 - My answer: First, let's look at the whole chapter.
 To really understand any Scripture

 verse, we need to see it in the original context in which it appears.
 This chapter, 1 Corinthians 8,